 Geopolitical risk is the risk of loss arising from the political or social policies adopted by governments or other influential groups or as a result of the uncertainty that they create.
-This risk is materialising in 2022, with the Russian invasion of Ukraine.
-From a macroeconomic perspective, the conflict has contributed to high levels of market volatility to date.
+This risk materialised in 2022, with the Russian invasion of Ukraine.
+From a macroeconomic perspective, the conflict has contributed to high levels of investment market volatility.

-Similarly to emerging risks, ZLAP monitors the direct and indirect impact that geopolitical risks may have on its operations in order to understand the risks it may face and takes appropriate mitigating actions.
+Similarly to emerging risks, ZLAP monitors the direct and indirect impact that geopolitical risks may have on its operations in order to understand the risks it may face and take appropriate mitigating actions.